Why UX comes last on most web teams

 The findability of the 'pothole reporting service' simply does not align with their primary concerns.

-Apart from 'About Us' pages or 'Director Bios' communications teams are quite detached from the content and services on the websites they manage.
+Apart from 'About Us' pages or 'Director Bios', communications teams are typically very detached from the content and services on the websites they manage.
 On the rare occasions when their interests do align, it is for very specific reasons, e.g. Brexit, COVID.
 When those issues pass, things go back to normal.

 A new home for web?